jdubwelch/bookoceancrest/README.md

 * Write Tests
 * Extract SQL Statments to Gateways
 * Extract Domain Logic to Transactions
+** normalizing, filtering, sanitizing, and validating of data ** calculation, modification, creation, and manipulation of data ** sequential or concurrent operations and actions using the data ** retention of success/failure/warning/notice messages from those operations and actions ** retention of values and variables for later inputs and outputs
 * Extract Presentation Logic to View Files
 * Extract Action Logic to Controllers
 * Replace inlcludes in Classes